COVID-19 Vaccines for Assigned Personnel

 On October 1, 2021, the Deputy Secretary of Defense signed the Mandatory Coronavirus Disease 2019 Vaccination of DoD Civilian Employees memorandum requiring mandatory vaccination of the Federal civilian workforce in support of Executive Order 14043.
 Suspense for achieving fully vaccinated status is Nov.
 22, 2021, subject to exemptions as required by law.
 One is “Fully vaccinated” two weeks after the second shot in a two-dose series, or two weeks after a single-shot series.”

-If you are seeking an exemption from the vaccination requirement for reasons of religious accommodation or medical reasons, contact your Service Element Commander.
+For an exemption from the vaccination requirement for reasons of religious accommodation or medical reasons, military personnel must contact their Service Element Commander and civilians must contact their supervisor.

 Vaccine Resources: DD Form 3150 - "Certification of Vaccination" | Vaccine FAQ's | COVID-19 Workplace Safety: Agency Model Safety Principles | DHA Form 207: COVID-19 Vaccine Screening and Immunization Document, v13